verilog-to-routing/vtr-verilog-to-routing/doc/src/arch/reference.rst

     Note that there a 7 entries in the integer list for a length 6 wire.
     For a length L wire there must be L+1 entries separated by spaces.

+    .. note:: Can not be specified for ``longline`` segments (which assume full switch block population)

 .. arch:tag:: <cb type="pattern">int list</cb>

     This tag describes the connection block depopulation (as illustrated by the circles in :numref:`fig_sb_pattern`) for this particular wire segment.